friendly-bits/shell-scheduler/README.md

 This project started as a generalizing refactor of code I wrote for [adblock-lean](https://github.com/lynxthecat/adblock-lean).
 That code was entirely written by hand.
 I am planning to contribute this generalized and refactored code back to adblock-lean and to re-integrate it into that project.
 While working on the refactor and further development, I used AI for correctness verification, bug detection and initial documentation.
 Later, while working on some especially tricky features, I co-developed them with AI.
 Specifically: some parts of the timeout handling code were co-developed with AI; some parts of the job termination code were initially implemented by AI with my supervision, then I rewrote some of it, again using AI as code reviewer and bug-checker.

-**Every line of code and every command** in the three main scripts (scheduler.sh, scheduler-mimi.sh and job-termination.sh) was either written by me or checked by me.
+**Every line of code and every command** in the three main scripts (scheduler.sh, scheduler-mini.sh and job-term.sh) was either written by me or checked by me.

 Testing infrastructure was co-developed with AI.
 Tests themselves were written by AI following my prompts and, for the most part, verified by me and, where bugs were discovered, manually fixed.